johnofmars/mm-github-pages-starter/_pages/docs/exotics.md

 - **Verity's Brow**
 [Utility](#warlock-exotics){: .btn .btn--warning}

 	- Recently reworked in 2.8.0.
 Energy weapon kills give up to 3x stacks.
 Each stack gives 10% damage to grenades.
 Throw a grenade to refresh your teammate’s grenade recharge rate.
-There’s still testing to be done, but the timing and damage boosts seem insufficient to work in Crucible.
+There’s still testing to be done, but the timing and damage boosts seem lackluster in Crucible.

 - **Wings of Sacred Dawn** [Mobility](#warlock-exotics){: .btn .btn--success}

 	- Aiming down sights holds you in place in mind-air and gives you incoming 15% damage reduction.
 But, you are incredibly exposed while this happens, so it has a very high risk component. _The choice_ for Snipelion users.
 Use the hold perk sparingly and with a hip-fire weapon as possible.
 Use top tree Dawnblade and `Strafe` glide to expand your maneuverability when not holding in air.
 All that said, you can do some very cool plays such as holding above door frames and choke points.
 Don’t activate in the middle of the open of Bannerfall’s courtyard.
+	**Disclaimer: the visual effect while active makes you stick out massively, so beware if enemies are watching the skies!**

 - **Others**